uvthegreat/brain-tumor-detection/README.md

 2. **Model Training**:

    - Split the data into training and test sets.
-   - Train a multiple regression model on the training data using custom functions for gradient descent and cost calculation.

 3. **Evaluation**:
    - Evaluate the model using Mean Squared Error (MSE) and R-squared (R²) metrics.